Lessons Learned from Ecosystem Building in Oregon: Lesson 3

 Because entrepreneurial ecosystem building is new and different, not everyone is familiar with its importance or how to do it, and not everyone is embracing it.
 Therefore, there is an urgent need to share compelling stories to demonstrate that rural entrepreneurship works, and to show how it works.

 Stereotypes reinforce the false idea that rural communities are not innovative, and that they need that big company to come rescue them.
 We heard from one participating community that they struggle to convince some community leaders of the importance of supporting entrepreneurs and local businesses.
 Other communities struggle to know how to support their entrepreneurs and small businesses.
-One of the successful aspects of the Kauffman funded work has been the regular peer learning meetings that bring community organizations together to share approaches to supporting entrepreneurs during the pandemic.
+One of the successful aspects of the the ROI work funded by the Ewing Marion Kauffman Foundation has been the regular peer learning meetings that bring community organizations together to share approaches to supporting entrepreneurs during the pandemic.
 Communities are hungry for solutions and eager to learn.

 One community specifically mentioned that support from the Ewing Marion Kauffman Foundation elevated entrepreneurship ecosystem building in the minds of City Council members, demonstrating how forward thinking Foundations can influence communities through their leadership and strategies.